-- Gluten is found in food such as bread, pasta, cereals, flour, cakes and biscuits.
+- Gluten is found in foods like bread, pasta, cereals, flour, cakes and biscuits.

 - It can also be found in processed foods such as soups, sauces and ready meals.